massimomauro/FASSEG-repository/README.md

-# FAce SEmantic SEGmentation repository
+# FAce Smantic SEGmentation repository

 Welcome to the webpage of the *FAce Semantic SEGmentation* (*FASSEG*) repository.